Jovaughn Gwyn: Professional career

+Atlanta Falcons

 Gwyn was selected by the Atlanta Falcons in the seventh round, 225th overall, of the 2023 NFL draft.

-On November 28, 2024, Gwyn was waived by the Falcons, and re-signed to the practice squad.
-He signed a reserve/future contract on January 6, 2025.
+On November 28, 2024, Gwyn was waived by the Falcons, and was re-signed to the team's practice squad.
+He signed a reserve/future contract with Atlanta on January 6, 2025.

+Baltimore Ravens

+On March 12, 2026, Gwyn signed a one-year contract with the Baltimore Ravens.

+On September 7, 2026, head coach Jesse Minter announced Gwyn as the starting center ahead of the team’s week 1 season opener against the Indianapolis Colts.